lukebroccoli/mock-clearing-house/README.md

 # Clearing House System

 A simplified clearing house system that simulates how financial transactions are processed between accounts, built with Rust and Axum.
-Also rust is funny so the default branch is master not main
+Also rust is funny so the default branch is master not main.

+Generated with claude.
+Todo:
+- probably change the numbers to integers instead of floats
+-

 ## Overview